 Can a homeowner apply for their own demolition permit?

 In some counties, yes.
-However, hiring a licensed demolition contractor ensures compliance.
+However, hiring a licensed demolition contractor ensures compliance with all documentation and inspection requirements.

 How much does a demolition permit cost in Florida?